 Are R&D Tax Credits Available in Delaware?

-The state of Delaware provides the Research and Development (R&D) Tax Credit very similar to the federal version including the definition of qualifying research.
-Below are some of the differences between the federal and Pennsylvania research credits:
+The state of Delaware has a Research and Development (R&D) Tax Credit very similar to the federal version including the definition of qualifying research.
+Below are some of the differences between the federal and Delaware research credits:

-- For taxpayers with average gross receipts under $20 million, the credit rate is adjusted to 10%, and using the Alternative Simplified method allows 100% of Delaware’s apportioned share of the federal credit.
+- For taxpayers with average gross receipts under $20 million, the credit rate under the first calculation method is adjusted to 20%, and using the Alternative Simplified method allows 100% of Delaware’s apportioned share of the federal credit.

 - Qualified research must take place in Delaware.

-- Qualified taxpayers must submit an application to the Division of Revenue by September 15 for research expenses incurred in the taxable year that ended in the prior calendar year.
+- Qualified taxpayers must submit an application to the Division of Revenue on or by September 15 after the end of the taxable year during which the qualified R&D expenses were made.

 Delaware R&D Tax Credit Case Study